 The rotary tumbler is the least expensive of the tumblers and the easiest to use.
 You can buy hobby, intermediate or professional-grade rotary tumblers.
 One of the best things about rotary tumblers is that you can buy a single base that holds multiple barrels.
 This allows you to tumble rocks at different grits at the same time and set up a progressive process.

 Vibratory Tumbler – The vibratory tumbler is a more advanced tumbler that uses a vibrating motion to move the rocks around the abrasives and water.
 Although the vibratory tumbler is faster and more efficient, it demands more attention and regular checking of the water level, whereas the rotary tumbler does not need daily tending.
-The vibratory tumbler is recommended once you have the basic rotary tumbling process perfected and are ready to move to a more advanced machine and process.
+It is recommended for lapadarists who have perfected the basics of rock tumbling.

 Sonic Tumbler – The sonic tumbler is the most sophisticated and expensive tumbler.
-It does not use any moving parts which gives it a long life expectancy.
-It operates at a high frequency producing up to 3,500 vibrations per minute.
-The sonic tumbler is used more for gem-grade material and metal.
+It does not use any moving parts, which gives it a long life expectancy.
+It operates at a high frequency, producing up to 3,500 vibrations per minute, and is used for gem-grade material and metal.

 Rock Tumbling Tips